Types of noise meter used in a noise assessment

 Problems with wearable noise meters in noise assessments

-I treat them with a bucket-load of caution as experience has shown over the years that dosimeters / dosimeters are extremely susceptible to error.
+They must be treated with a bucket-load of caution as experience has shown over the years that dosimeters are extremely susceptible to error.

 You lose control of the noise assessment